lightszero/neovmbook/docs/en/page04.md

     //return values[0]+values[1]
 ```

-In fact, to compile this code, we need to create a variable list.
+In fact, to compile this code, we need to create a variable table.
-Let's first design two pseudocodes to operate our variable list.
+Let's first design two pseudocodes to operate our variable table.

-STLOC  Put the values into the variable list.
+STLOC  Put the values into the variable table.

-LDLOC  Take the values from the variable list.
+LDLOC  Take the values from the variable table.

 Using pseudocode to represent this program is:
 ```